 - Students interested in reserving space for group work or projects must work their Professor to reserve space.

-- Requests for room use speciffically for conferences held on campus may be arragnged through the Notre Dame Conference Center.
+- Requests for room use specifically for conferences held on campus may be arranged through the Notre Dame Conference Center or VenueND.

 - Charges for Event Support outside operational hours are special services that must be arranged in advance and costs are determined by the appropriate operational unit and billed by the Conference Center.